 - Practice discerning the difference between your own and other life force energy systems;

-- Activate flow in your HEF to encourage strength, harmony and balance;
+- Activate flow in your HEF to encourage strength, harmony, gentleness and balance;

-- Learn more about your HEF as a personal tool for lifestyle balance, wellness planning and pain management.
+- Learn more about your HEF as a personal tool for lifestyle balance, wellness planning, anger management and pain management.

 Principles underlying the Parsing the HEF course:

-- This is about you and your HEF right now;
+- This is about how you and your HEF are right now;

 - To adjust or change a pattern or assumption, we need to be aware of it.
+We do not need to know “why” it is so.
 Working with our HEF provides sets of awareness tools;

 - Changes made in our HEF may or may not result in changes in thinking, behaviour or in our physical body.
 If changes occur, they could be slow, fast, immediate, long term, or anywhere in between;